Esri/ember-esri-loader/README.md

 the ArcGIS API, and you'd prefer the cleaner abstraction of being able to use `import` statements, you can use [ember-cli-amd](https://emberobserver.com/addons/ember-cli-amd).

+Also, this addon cannot be used in an [Ember twiddle](https://ember-twiddle.com/).

 ## Development Instructions

 ### Fork, Clone, and Install